-The German Ministry for Transport, Construction and Urban Development (BMVBS), launched together with nine partners from industry Germany’s biggest practical test for fuel cell heating systems for domestic use under the project name Callux.
-As part of the national innovation program for hydrogen and fuel cell technology, which is coordinated by NOW GmbH, the industry, together with the BMVBS, is investing one billion Euros in promoting the use of this innovative technology.
+Callux, Germany’s biggest practical test for fuel cell heating systems for domestic use, is a project launched together with partners from industry and supported by the German Federal Ministry of Transport and Digital Infrastructure (BMVI).
+As part of the national innovation program for hydrogen and fuel cell technology, which is coordinated by NOW GmbH, the industry, together with the BMVI, is investing 75 million Euros in promoting the use of this innovative technology.

 Please click here to download english press releases of Callux.